bulatcute/pocket_aggregator/README.md

 # IT Jump RSS Bot
-## Команда:
+## Team:
 bulatcute, StailFX, dwarfLOL
-## Описание:
+## Description:
-Этот бот умеет собирать новости с различных новостных ресурсов
+This bot can collect posts from different news portals.